 The author presents the topics to readers assuming less prior or specialist knowledge.
 Thus, the book is accessible to industry analysts, researchers, undergraduate and graduate students in economics and financial economics, academic and professional economists, investors, and financial professionals working in different sectors of the commodity markets.
 Another advantage of the book’s approach is that readers are not only exposed to several innovative modelling techniques to add to their modelling toolbox but are also exposed to diverse empirical applications of the techniques presented.

 Table of Contents

 Mikidadu Mohammed, Ph.D., is Assistant Professor of Economics at Austin College.
-His research focuses on the underlying causes of energy price shocks, their macroeconomic effects and appropriate policy responses.
+His research focuses on the underlying causes of energy price shocks, their macroeconomic effects, and appropriate policy responses.
 Some of his recent work has been on the causal relationship between oil production and economic growth and development.
-He has also conducted research on the oil price-current account nexus for advanced and developing countries where he examined whether a country’s level of financial development matters in explaining the sensitivity of current account balance to oil price fluctuations.
-Dr. Mohammed has published in several highly ranked economic journals and have been invited to give talks at many institutions and conferences.
-He is also the Co-Director of the Austin College-Dallas Federal Reserve Bank Economics Scholars Program.
+He has also conducted research on the oil price–current account nexus for advanced and developing countries where he examined whether a country’s level of financial development matters in explaining the sensitivity of current account balance to oil price fluctuations.
+Dr. Mohammed has published in several highly ranked economic journals and has been invited to give talks at many institutions and conferences.
+He is also the Co-Director of the Austin College–Dallas Federal Reserve Bank Economics Scholars Program.